Information for New Students

 You need to register in order to attend your programme of study, release your loan from the UK Student Loans Company/sponsor/awarding body, print an enrolment certificate, be eligible to take examinations and access your results.

-Your status as a member of the University is not confirmed until your registration has been confirmed by the St Peter’s College Office team when you which usually takes place in Week 0 of term, once you have collected your University Card and showed the team your identification documents (see below).
+Your status as a member of the University is not confirmed until your registration has been confirmed by the St Peter’s College Office team which usually takes place in Week 0 of term, once you have collected your University Card and showed the team your identification documents (see below).

 International students requiring a Tier 4 visa should read the detailed guidance about Tier 4 (General) Student visas carefully.